pachyderm/pachyderm/examples/joins/README.md

 # Inner and Outer Join Inputs
 >![pach_logo](./img/pach_logo.svg) The outer join input is available in version **1.12 and higher**.

-- In our first example, we created a pipeline whose input datums result from a simple `inner join` between 2 repo.
+- In our first example, we will create a pipeline whose input datums result from a simple `inner join` between 2 repos.
-- In our second example, we showcased 3 variations of `outer join` pipelines between 2 repo, and outline how they differ from inner join and each other.
+- In our second example, we will showcase 3 variations of `outer join` pipelines between 2 repos, and outline how they differ from inner join and each other.

+At the end of this page, you will understand the fundamental difference between the datums produced by an inner join and those created by an outer join.

-***Table of Content***
+***Table of Contents***

 - [1.
 Getting ready](#1-getting-ready)
 - [2.
 Data structure and naming convention](#2-data-structure-and-naming-convention)